jimminycricket42/School-Notes/Physical Sciences/Chemistry/Quantative Aspects of Chemistry/Mole.md

 ---
 # Mole

+> [!definition]
+>
-**Definition**: The mole is the amount of substance that contains the same number of elementary units (atoms, molecules, or particles) as the numbers of atoms in exactly 12g of carbon-12
+> **Mole**: The mole is the amount of substance that contains the same number of elementary units (atoms, molecules, or particles) as the numbers of atoms in exactly 12g of carbon-12

 ## Avogadro’s Number
 [[Avogadro's Number]] defines the amount of particles in one mole.
 One mole contains 6,02 * 10²³ particles.
 One mole of a substance has a mass equal to it’s relative formula mass in grams.